Wherever our eyes turn we are faced with Progress… or so the story goes.

 A common mistake we all are guilty of is to move from a technical notion we can be precise about to an abstract, qualitative standard, without realizing we go from something definitive, perhaps even quantifiable, to something which by its nature is not very suitable for this format, a qualitative estimation.

-Say we can perform a computation twice as fast before.
-We have the numbers and benchmark to prove it, and so on.
-What does this mean?
+Say we can perform a computation twice as fast as before, what does this mean?
 What are we supposed to feel about the increase in performance?
 Does it affect us?
 Do we even notice it?
-Should we?
-Is it an important change?

 Regardless of field, some instruments seem timeless, more immune to the tooth of time.
 Those tools are robust in the best sense of the word.